 There has been a church in the Sanctuary precincts since the eleventh century.
 It was built first to relieve pressure on the monastic community and the Abbey, and to serve a small community that had grown up alongside a thriving monastery.
 It was then rebuilt in the thirteenth century and again in the fifteenth.
-Adopted by Parliament in 1614, it was passed at one stage to the Diocese of London and then returned to exist under the jurisdiction of the Abbey when it ceased to be a parish church in 1972.
+Adopted by Parliament in 1614, it was passed at one stage to the Diocese of London and then returned to the jurisdiction of the Abbey when it ceased to be a parish church in 1972.
 Whilst necessary building work and the consequences of COVID-19 meant the church was closed to the public for a time, some Parliamentary and other services were possible.
-The Dean and Chapter knows that this unique church must offer the public and parliamentarians a place of prayer and Christian engagement.
-Though closed at the moment, Parliamentary services will return to St Margaret’s soon and we are developing plans to do more and better.
+The Dean and Chapter reopened this unique church in October, offering the public and parliamentarians a place of worship, prayer and Christian engagement.

-However, Chapter has to work with a much reduced income.
+However, Chapter now works with a much reduced income.
 We are forced to acknowledge that we do not have the resources to offer worship supported by professional musicians, simultaneously, in two churches next to one another.
-Nor can we adequately support so many different congregations.
-There should, and will, be worship in both the Abbey and St Margaret’s as part of the overall mission of the Abbey.
-What needs to be resolved is the best focus for that worship.
-Chapter acknowledges the deep faith and commitment of the congregation at St Margaret’s, but believes this is the time to ask them to join the Abbey congregation for Eucharistic worship.
+In recognising the deep faith and commitment of the congregation at St Margaret’s, Chapter believes this is the time to ask them to join the Abbey congregation for Eucharistic worship.
 Regular Sunday worship continues with a weekly 6:00pm Evening Service being held in St Margaret’s.

 I feel very privileged to work here.
 I take so much pride in working for a beautiful place like the Abbey, it’s unique.